compasjs/compas/packages/code-gen/src/experimental/README.md

     `type.includeBaseTypes` and `validator.includeBaseTypes` should be used.
 In most cases this is not necessary, except when you use the generators without `databaase`, `router` or `apiClient` settings.
-- Generating a type should allow at least the following options:
+- Generating a type should expect at least the following options:
   - `scenario: "validatorInput" | "validatorOutput"`
   - `typeOverrides: { file: "ReadableStream" }|{ file: "Blob" }|{ file: "FormData" }"`
+  - `suffix: string`
-  - Validators always convert `boolean`,`number`, `date` fields to their native type if a string or number is passed
+- Validators always convert `boolean`,`number`, `date` fields to their native type if a string or number is passed.
 - Validators are always included for `database` and `apiClient`.
 They can be disabled via `$generator.skipValidatorGeneration`.
   - The current query builder is already generating correct structures to just